This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide.

 An Excel VBA function with a range argument

-Let’s make some assumption.
+Let’s make some assumptions.
 Say, you have some values.
-The number of values may be 100, 1000, or any.
-Your boss has told you to give him the average of largest 5 values of this data.
+The number of values maybe 100, 1000, or any.
+Your boss has told you to give him the average of the largest 5 values of this data.
 What can you do?
 First, you’ll think that whether there is any predefined function in Excel to solve it efficiently.
 Yes, it has a LARGE function.
 The LARGE function does not give the result directly.
 You have to use it trickily.
 You can use the LARGE function in the following way (assuming that you have 20 values and the data range is named “DataAvg”):

 =(LARGE(DataAvg, 1)+LARGE(DataAvg, 2)+LARGE(DataAvg, 3)+ LARGE(DataAvg, 4)+LARGE(DataAvg, 5))/5